phisn/polyburn/CONTEXT.md

 ## Now

--   I renamed web-game to game-player.
-Have to fix everything upon that.
 -   We wanted to extract reset functionality into game-web.
 Game should stay more pure.
 Especially since we have the bug that camera does not reset on reset call.
 For this also take a look if player in web should actually have such deep access.
 ALl sketchy.

 ## Next